cdaringe/cowtown/packages/doc/src/content/index.md

 # perform dummy routing

-you can route manually based on request parameters all you want.  the `ctx` puts various request/response properies right on the `ctx` object.  we could have used `ctx.request.path` as well.  `¯\_(ツ)_/¯`.  terse is a-o-k so long as it's clear.
+you can route manually based on request parameters all you want.  the `ctx` puts various request/response properies right on the `ctx` object.  i could have used `ctx.request.path` as well.  `¯\_(ツ)_/¯`.  terse is a-o-k so long as it's clear.
 ```typescript
 // dummy-routing/server.ts